AlbusPercival91/university-cms/README.md

 - As a student, they should be able to view the timetable of their group, a particular group, and all groups.
 - As a student, they should have access to view all departments, faculties, teachers under departments, all groups, students in groups, courses and staff.
 - As a student, they should have access to view and edit their peronal data.
+- As a student, they should be able to receive related alerts and send alert messages to particular group.

 ### Staff User Stories